 Oban, Scotland: 550m Swim – 14km MTB Bike – 8km Trail Run

 The only off-road triathlon on our list this time around.
-X-Terra, or cross-triathlon is a growing branch of the sport, and we have some info here if it something you are interested in.
+X-Terra, or cross-triathlon is a growing branch of the sport, and we have some info here if it is an event you are interested in.

 North America: 2.4km Swim – 29km Bike – 13km Run